taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped.md

-## Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escape
+## Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped

 ### Objective:
 - This lab contains a reflected cross-site scripting vulnerability in the search query tracking functionality where angle brackets are HTML encoded and single quotes are escaped.